imapex/ciscosparkbot/README.md

 ![add-bot](images/newbot.png)

-2. Fill out all the details about your bot, including a publicly hosted avatar image
+2. Fill out all the details about your bot, including a publicly hosted avatar image.
+A sample avatar is available at [http://cs.co/devnetlogosq](http://cs.co/devnetlogosq).

 ![enter-details](images/enterdetails.png)